MAAT: Museum of Art, Architecture and Technology

-The exhibition presents the work of more than 10 Brussels-based artists reflecting upon the future of our cities in times of increasing digital ubiquity.
+The exhibition presents the work of 11 Brussels-based artists reflecting upon the future of our cities in times of increasing digital ubiquity.

 Contemporary cities are magnets that attract people, resources, ideas, opportunities and knowledge.
 Today, 50% of the world’s population already lives in the city and this percentage will rise to 70% by 2050.
 For a long time technology has been seen as a solution to the societal challenges posed by increasing migration and urbanization.
 The discourse around “Smart Cities” and the application of new digital technologies to urban spaces is celebrated world-wide for its ability to increase the wellbeing of citizens, but engagements have mostly been limited to a technocratic focus on energy systems, mobility and building efficiency.
 The concept of Smart Cities appears as a global incantation.
 But different experiments worldwide have already proven a variety of difficulties and mostly overlooked psychologic, philosophical, ethical, social and political questions related to digital developments impacting our future cities.